mashedram/Church_of_Dog/Groups/Church of Dog/Branches/Science Branch/anomalies/DRA-01.md

 The room do not have to be built, and can just be injected into the DRA-01 core.

+The DRA-01 core, when it comes without power, starts using it's own matter to fuel stabilize the structure.
+Without power, it will stabilize the

 Only human minds have the mental capacity to remember non-observed rooms for small periods of time, other entities will be made to stumble upon human minds constantly, seeing that they can only successfully traverse what human minds can comprehend.